MRCollective/ChameleonForms/docs/field-configuration.md

         /// </summary>
         /// <param name="labelHtml">The html to use for the label</param>
         /// <returns>The <see cref="IFieldConfiguration"/> to allow for method chaining</returns>
-        IFieldConfiguration InlineLabel(IHtmlString labelHtml);
+        IFieldConfiguration InlineLabel(IHtmlContent labelHtml);

         /// <summary>
-        /// Gets any text that has been set for the label.
+        /// Sets an inline label for a checkbox.
         /// </summary>
-        IHtmlString LabelText { get; }
+        /// <param name="labelHtml">The html to use for the label as a templated razor delegate</param>
+        /// <returns>The <see cref="IFieldConfiguration"/> to allow for method chaining</returns>
+        IFieldConfiguration InlineLabel(Func<dynamic, IHtmlContent> labelHtml);

         /// <summary>
         /// Override the default label for the field.